dvaumoron/cornucopia/README.md

 I decided to try something, using a starlark implementation that brings a familiar syntax similar to the Python language (and saves me from reinventing the wheel).

-However this leaves a problem, what can I do if I am missing some details of the appearance of the targeted source code?
+However this leaves a problem, what can I do if I am missing some details about the targeted source code?
 Should I fall back to generative AI?
 I believe that we can do otherwise, thanks to sharing, that's why I added to Cornucopia the possibility of referring to a common repository of scripts, defaulting to [Cornucopia Recipes](https://github.com/dvaumoron/cornucopiarecipes).

 I hope you will enjoy and share.